brandonbarringer/birdy-connect/wp-content/plugins/bp-profile-search/readme.txt

 * Added the *Value Range Search* option - thanks to Florian Shießl = 3.3 =
 * Added pagination for search results
-* Added searching in the *My Friends* tab of the Members Directory
+* Added searching in the *My Friends* tab of the Members directory
 * Removed the *Filtered Members List* option in the *Advanced Options* tab
 * Requires BuddyPress 1.7 or higher
 = 3.2 =